United States involvement in regime change: 1996–1997: Zaire

 The United States covertly supported Rwanda before and during the Congo war.
-The U.S. believed it was time for "new generation of African leaders", such as Kagame and Yoweri Museveni in Uganda, which was part of the reason the U.S. had previously stopped supporting Mobutu.
-The U.S. sent soldiers to train the FPR and brought FPR commanders to the U.S as well before the war in 1995 for training.
+The U.S. believed it was time for a "new generation of African leaders", such as Kagame and Yoweri Museveni in Uganda, which was part of the reason the U.S. had previously stopped supporting Mobutu.
+The U.S. sent soldiers to train the FPR and brought FPR commanders to the U.S. as well before the war in 1995 for training.
 During the war, rebels in Bukavu were joined by a group of African–American mercenaries, who claimed they had been recruited in an unofficial U.S. mission.
 The CIA and U.S. army set up communications in Uganda, and during the war, several aircraft landed in Kigali and Entebbe, claiming to be bringing "aid for the genocide victims"; however, it has been alleged they were bringing military and communication supplies for the FPR.
 At the same time, U.S. operated anti-Mobutu support from the International Rescue Committee (IRC).

 2000s

 2000: FR Yugoslavia

-Following issues regarding the results of the 2000 Yugoslavian general election, the U.S. State Department heavily supported opposition groups such as Otpor! through the supply of promotional material and consulting services via Quangos.
+In the run-up to the 2000 Yugoslavian general election, the U.S. State Department actively supported opposition groups such as Otpor through the supply of promotional material and consulting services via Quangos.
 United States involvement served to speed up and organize dissent through exposure, resources, moral and material encouragement, technological aid and professional advice.
-This campaign was one of the factors contributing to incumbent president's defeat in the 2000 Yugoslavian general election and subsequent Bulldozer Revolution which overthrew Milošević on October 5, 2000 after he refused to recognise the results of the election.
+This campaign was one of the factors contributing to the incumbent president's defeat in the 2000 Yugoslavian general election and subsequent Bulldozer Revolution which overthrew Milošević on October 5, 2000, after he refused to recognise the results of the election.
+In addition, President Bill Clinton authorized CIA involvement in the election to prevent Milošević's victory.
+The agency funneled "certainly millions of dollars" into the campaign against the Serbian leader domestically and also organized meetings of opposition members abroad.